rspec/rspec-its/README.md

 Use the `its` method to generate a nested example group with a single example that specifies the expected value of an attribute of the subject using `should`, `should_not` or `is_expected`.
+The `its` method can also specify the block expectations of an attribute of the subject using `is_expected_in_block`.

 `its` accepts a symbol or a string, and a block representing the example.